-RPA is built on the success of macro technologies developed for automating manual tasks within applications like Excel.
+The first developments of RPA began in the 1980s and 1990s.
+RPA is built on the success of macro technologies developed for automating manual tasks within applications such as Excel.
 In the 1980s, these capabilities were extended to many enterprise applications using highly customized data-scraping applications.
+In the 1990s, RPA developed further with the automation of user interface testing.

-A number of testing tool vendors beefed up their automation capabilities at the turn of the century to help automate user interaction testing and load testing.
+Several testing tool vendors beefed up their automation capabilities at the turn of the century to help automate user interaction testing and load testing.
 The actual term RPA was coined in 2012 by Phil Fersht, founder and lead analyst at HFS Research.
-The technology plodded along until about 2018 when it exploded in popularity as companies undertook digital transformation and RPA platform capabilities improved.
-Today it is one of the fastest growing categories of enterprise application automation.
+The technology plodded along until about 2018, when it exploded in popularity as companies undertook digital transformation and RPA platform capabilities improved.
+Banks and insurance companies were some of the first industries to embrace RPA technology.

 The future of the RPA market is driven by hyperautomation

-Hyperautomation efforts combine RPA with other kinds of automation tooling, including low-code and no-code development tools, BPM tools and decision engines.
+In the past, Gartner predicted that over time, RPA's growth would also be accelerated using hyperautomation.
+Hyperautomation efforts combine RPA with other kinds of automation tooling, including low- and no-code development tools, BPM tools and decision engines.
 IPA and cognitive automation modules will make it easier to weave AI capabilities into these automations.